json-api/json-api/implementations/index.md

 ### <a href="#client-libraries-ruby" id="client-libraries-ruby" class="headerlink"></a> Ruby

+* [jsonapi-simple_client](https://github.com/InspireNL/jsonapi-simple_client) a client to interact with a Server API that implements the JSON:API spec.
+* [jsonapi-record](https://github.com/InspireNL/jsonapi-record) a client framework for interacting JSON:API Spec compliant APIs in Ruby.
 * [jsonapi-consumer](https://github.com/jsmestad/jsonapi-consumer) a ruby library for consuming JSONAPI payloads.
 * [JsonApiClient](https://github.com/chingor13/json_api_client) attempts to give you a query building framework that is easy to understand (similar to ActiveRecord scopes).
 * [JsonApiParser](https://github.com/beauby/jsonapi_parser) a ruby library for parsing/validating/handling JSONAPI documents.